bp-studio/box-pleating-studio/CONTRIBUTING.md

 Refer to each of them for more details.

-Almost all comments in the source code are written in Chinese, which is slightly more intuitive for the author's train of thoughts; sorry about that 😅
+**All comments are now in English!**
+Feel free to contact me in any part of the code is unclear to you.